Rensselaer at Work Graduate Student Feature

 With a team of engineers and technicians managing hundreds of sets of work instructions for commercial and military jet engines, Bobbi Coffin understands prioritization.
 As a Senior Technical Manager at Pratt & Whitney’s Modular Assembly group in North Berwick, Maine, she frequently asks engineers on her team to prioritize activities, while pointing out that “everything is a priority” is not an acceptable answer.

 As for Bobbi herself, her two daughters (ages 3 and 5), her work, and her Masters of Mechanical Engineering coursework are her first priorities.
-This seeming contradiction is actually typical for students in Rensselaer’s Education for Working Professionals programs, where balancing a demanding career with a rich personal life and a challenging academic program was designed into the graduate degrees and certificate programs.
+This seeming contradiction is actually typical for students in Rensselaer at Work programs, where balancing a demanding career with a rich personal life and a challenging academic program was designed into the graduate degrees and certificate programs.